 Muddy says: A small, high-achieving rural prep with a friendly, family-oriented vibe and welcome emphasis on 'joining in' and good manners.

 Horris Hill one of the UK’s leading prep schools hidden away on the Berkshire/ Hampshire border for boys aged 7-13 years.
 Surrounded by 85 acres of wooded heathland, the school started its existence 129 years ago (1888 if you’re struggling with the maths), by Winchester College master Mr A H Evans.
 There’s not one grand mansion to drool over (or feel intimidated by), but a collective of Victorian red brick large houses, renovated outbuildings and modern add ons – a bit like a village.
 It is pretty rural, if you’re not paying attention you’ll whizz past the turning.
 Fortunately there’s now a sign, so eyes peeled to take your turning and sweep down the long drive.
 A mile or so from Newbury with great train links from Reading and London, while Basingstoke and Winchester are a 30-minute drive.
-Although the majority of children board, day pupils are bussed in from Winchester, Basingstoke and Marlborough.
+Of the 120 boys attending Horris Hill, the majority board (currently 100), with many of the day pupils bussed in from Winchester, Basingstoke and Marlborough.
 Phew!
 Say goodbye to the stressful school run.

 Plenty, in an independent school you would expect sport to be strong, you’ll find astroturf, large sports hall; outdoor heated swimming pool, rugby and football pitches, cricket nets, a cross country route that includes Heartbreak Hill (a fiendishly steep climb near the finish), squash courts, 9-hole golf course and an adventure playground in the woods.
 Just to let you know, Horris Hill kids are expected to play, run and compete outside in all weathers.
 You’ll also find these mini Bear Grylls camping out, den building and climbing trees in Spain (a patch of wood shaped like the country).

 On the artsy side, there’s a cool music building with plenty of room for orchestral groups, the library is a grand wood panelled vision of loveliness (with club room vibes).
-Big shiny future investments include a spinky spanky new theatre –the school’s busy fundraising right now, but hope to hit the total to start work during their 130th anniversary year in 2018.
+Big shiny future investments include a spinky spanky new theatre – building work should start in 2019.